 How to Care

-Roses are deciduous (losing their leaves in Winter) shrubs.
+Roses are deciduous shrubs (losing their leaves in Winter).
 The best time to plant bare root plants is in winter.
 There is a great range of potted roses available that are great to plant in spring or summer.

 Roses like a sunny, open position in the garden and love a rich and well-drained soil.
 Prepare the soil before planting by digging in plenty of compost and a dressing of good quality rose food.
 Raise beds in clay soil to improve drainage.